 I have two grown children, and I had an abortion when I was 19, way back before abortions were legal.
 The procedure itself was not a scary thing for me.
 Nor was it fraught with moral angst – perhaps because I was so young and not a deep thinker in moral terms.
 For many at that time, seeking an abortion was a life-threatening nightmare.
 I was lucky.

-What was scary for me was telling my Dad, a Texas congressman — deciding that I needed his help and knowing that it could put his political career at risk.
+scary for me was telling my Dad, a Texas congressman — deciding that I needed his help and knowing that it could put his political career at risk.
 My stepmother asked if I really wanted to do this; my pastor advised me to have the baby, live with the consequences of my actions and learn from it.
 But I had no second thoughts.
 It was as if I missed a couple of periods and then had a particularly heavy period — after which my stepmother’s gynecologist did a D and C to make sure my uterus was back to normal.
 And the problem was solved.
 I didn’t feel like I had destroyed a person.
 Still don’t.
 And yet I think my decision was at its root selfish.

 Trust the universe to offer me a parallel decision in due time.
 My daughter, at about the same age, thought she was pregnant.
 She’s unequivocal in her belief in a woman’s right to chose to terminate a pregnancy.
 But she would never do that herself.
 We discussed her options and we decided that if she were pregnant, she’d have the baby and I would raise it.

 Turned out she wasn’t pregnant.
 Today she is a superb gynecological oncologist.
 She has no problem performing abortions and is an adept healer and surgeon, as well as a new mom.
 Her technical expertise combined with her acute empathy for her patients as they are born, as they die, and as they deal with disease, are an enormous inspiration for me.